syednomishah/deliveroo-clone/README.md

 ## Technologies used in this project
 react native, expo, tailwindcss, sanity studio (headless cms)
 ## Installation
-Setup sanity project and edit project Ids.
+Setup sanity project in sanity studio and add projectId in client/sanity.js file and npm install cd into server and run 'sanity start' to start the sanity server

 ## Contributing